Great Rift Valley Lakes

 The name 'Naivasha' is derived from the Masai word meaning 'rough water' because of the sudden torrential rainstorms that the area is affected by, which can mean the lake's size can increase depending on the amount of rainfall!

-Visitors to the area can enjoy boat trips on the lake to the private Crescent Island, often referred to as Naivasha's best kept secret.
-Although surrounded by water, it is actually a peninsula, and it's claim to fame is that there are more animals here per acre than any other Kenyan park - hence why it is frequently visited by documentary film companies wanting wildlife footage of zebra, wildebeest, gazelle and the shy waterbuck.
+Visitors to the area can enjoy boat trips on the lake to Crescent Island, where you can enjoy a relaxing walk amongst the resident giraffe, zebra, wildebeest, gazelle and the shy waterbuck as well as the abundant bird life.
 Hell's Gate National Park is another popular attraction, offering spectacular scenery including towering cliffs and gorges.

 Next in the 'lake line' is the soda Lake Elmenteita (also spelt Elementaita), a protected area of breath-taking beauty.
 The sapphire-blue lake is home to flocks of flamingoes, pelicans and other waterfowl.
 The lake shores are grazed by families of warthogs, who run around with their tails held high amongst zebra, eland and gazelle.
 The lake forms one of the borders of the private 48.000 acre Soysambu Conservancy, which is home to more than 450 bird species and 10% of the world's population of the endangered Rothschild giraffe.

-The Lake Nakuru National Park was created in 1968 to protect the huge flocks of greater and lesser flamingos that breed and nest at the edge of Lake Nakuru, and which give the lake it’s characteristic pink rim.
+The Lake Nakuru National Park was created in the 1960s to protect the huge flocks of greater and lesser flamingos that used to breed and nest at the edge of Lake Nakuru, which gave the lake it’s characteristic pink rim.
 The Park covers 188 km² of land - from lake water, woodland and bush grassland to rocky ridges.
-As well as literally thousands and thousands of flamingos, which have resulted in the Park being know for "the greatest bird spectacle on earth", the Park is also home to over 400 other species of birds, including African fish eagles, marabou storks, pelicans, herons and kingfishers.
+Today rising water levels have meant that the majority of the famous flamingos have all flown away, but the Park is still home to over 400 other species of birds, including African fish eagles, marabou storks, pelicans, herons and kingfishers.